 One of the best ways to enjoy the River Frome is to join the village’s river swimming club and take a dip.
-If you don’t fancy getting wet, head seven miles up the road and rent a canal boat from Castaway Canal Boats
+If you don’t fancy getting wet, head seven miles up the road and rent a canal boat from Castaway Canal Boats, in Bathampton.

 Where to eat?